LT-IntroToAI-SY2526/assignment-0-patrickn3419/writeup.md

 **3. What is a repository and what does it contain?**

+A repository is like a project folder which can be shared with other people to collaborate on.
 A repository contains all of the files and saved changes to a project.

 ---